My 10 Favourite Ways to Get Vegan, Alkaline Protein

 When most people think of protein they think of the acidic, clogging foods such as dairy and meat (and of course, whey protein shakes).

 I’m here to tell you, it is easy to get enough alkaline protein (even if you’re hitting the gym), without compromising your health and while nourishing your body at the same time.
+(Note: for more on eating meat on my alkaline diet, click here)

 Here are My 10 Favourite Alkaline Protein Sources: